SahanaReddy06/Jenkins/README.md

 🚀 Jenkins Setup Using Docker (Blue Ocean + Docker Pipeline)

-This guide explains how to install and run Jenkins using Docker, build the Jenkins image, configure networking, unlock Jenkins, and start/stop the container.
+This guide explains how to install and run Jenkins using Docker, build the Jenkins image, configure networking, unlock Jenkins, and manage the Jenkins container.

 📌 1.
 Clone the Repository
 git clone https://github.com/SahanaReddy06/Jenkins

-Downloads the Jenkins project files from GitHub.
+Downloads Jenkins project files from GitHub.

 📌 2.
 Build the Jenkins Docker Image docker build -t myjenkins-blueocean:2.528.2-1 .